Player profiles for the 2014-15 season...

-A Wales Under-19 international, Kelly joined Rovers in November from Cardiff City, where she had spent the past two-and-a-half years.
-The 19-year-oldutfit is a tenacious, hard-working and energetic holding midfielder, who likes to get on the ball from deep.
-An international team-mate of Rovers goalkeeper Gemma Jackson, Kelly has represented her country in Russia, Hungary and at the European Women’s Under-19 Championship finals on home soil in August.
+A Wales Under-19 international, Kelly first joined Rovers in November 2013 from Cardiff City, where she had spent the previous two-and-a-half years.
+The 20-year-old is a tenacious, hard-working and energetic holding midfielder, who likes to get on the ball from deep.
+An international team-mate of Rovers goalkeeper Gemma Jackson, Kelly has represented her country in Russia, Hungary and at the European Women’s Under-19 Championship finals on home soil.
+She rejoined the club in November.

-Amie joined Rovers in September 2013 after previously playing at Liverpool Ladies.
-Last season she spent some time in America on a football scholarship and Rovers Ladies fought off strong interest from other FA Premier League teams to sign this tenacious midfield player.
-Tough in the tackle but also possessing an eye for a pass, Amie adds physicality to the Rovers Ladies midfield.
-Amie made her Rovers Ladies debut at home to Preston North End in September 2013.
+Amie has been handed the captain’s armband for the 2014-15 season.
+Formerly of Liverpool Ladies, Amie spent some time in America on a football scholarship and Rovers fought off strong interest from other Premier League clubs to sign the tenacious midfielder in September 2013.
+Tough in the tackle, but also possessing an eye for a pass, Amie adds physicality to the Rovers midfield.
+She is hard working, committed, skilful and a great role model amidst an experienced squad.

-This Scottish goalkeeper joined Rovers Ladies in the summer of 2013.
-Rovers had to wait several weeks for international clearance before Jo eventually made her debut at home to Stoke City at the end of September.
-Jo has previous experience of playing in the top division of Scottish Women’s football, representing both Hibernian and Spartans.
-Jo has also represented Scotland at both junior and senior levels.
-She brings a wealth of experience and provides a commanding physical presence in the Rovers goal.
+A Scottish international goalkeeper, Jo joined Rovers in the summer of 2013.
+She has previous experience of playing in the top division of Scottish Women’s football, representing both Hibernian and Spartans.
+She possesses a wealth of experience and provides a commanding physical presence in the Rovers goal.

-This warrior-like player brings experience and strength to the Rovers Ladies squad.
-Vicky has previously played for Leicester City Ladies and figured prominently for Rovers Ladies at the start of the season.
+This hard-working holding midfielder has added strength and experience to the Rovers squad since signing from Leicester City.
 A strong and combative player, ‘Westy’ relishes a tackle and inspires those around her with her commitment and leadership.